- Angel Madison

-Geared for older kids (ages nine and up), the Treetop Adventure Course means serious business.
+Geared for older kids (ages nine and up), Treetop Adventures Poconos is serious business.
 Integrated zip lines, cargo nets, high wire walks and super steep ladders make it a pretty big challenge.
-Kids ages six to 10 can navigate a mini version of this, called the Explorer Course.
-They can also try the Twin Zip-Flyers (ages eight and up), side-by-side racers that look like swings, and 1,000-feet-long Dual Zip Lines (ages six and up), perfect for racing their friends.
-There’s also the Mountain Coaster, great for parents and kids, and a FreeFall jump, where kids eight and up leap off platforms into a giant air bag.
-Or you can shoot down the Pocono Pipeline Mountain Slide—where kids race on carts down a 2,800-foot mountain track.
+Kids ages six to 10 can navigate a mini version of this, called the Kids Explorer Treetop Course.
+They can also try the Soaring Camel 4000′ Twin Zip Flyer (kids must be accompanied by an adult; it’s the longest in PA!), side-by-side racers that look like swings; and a 1,000-feet-long Double Barrel Zip Line (must go with an adult).
 Advance tickets for the obstacle courses are recommended.
-TreeTops Adventure Course is $50 and $40 if you get there for a 9 am start; Kids Explorer Course is $30; Twin Zip Flyer is $35; Dual Zip Line is $15; the Mountain Coaster and Slide are $12.99 each and two jumps off the FreeFall are $5.
+The adventure course is $50 and $40 if you get there for a 9 am start or only take on half the course.
+The kids Course is $30.
+The 4000′ twin zip is $30-39 and the double barrel is $10-15.

 100 Pinedge Dr., West Berlin

-A four-story metal structure is one of the first things you’ll see when you pull into the parking lot.
+The four-story Ropes Course is one of the first things you’ll see when you pull into the parking lot.
 It’s really high!
 Kids work their way through criss-crossing balance beams and bouncing bridges to see if they can make it to the top, where they’ll find the most precarious obstacles.
 It’s also totally cool to hang on the lower levels and take different pathways.
 Kids must be at least 48 inches to climb solo, or 42 inches to venture out with a parent.
+Don’t skip the recently added Soaring Eagle Zipline ($6/rider), which offers a stunning view of the park from 130 feet up before a 700-foot ride along the line.
 Entry is included in admission, which starts at $29.95 for visitors over 42 inches.

 Essex County Treetop Adventure